mesosphere-backup/training/velocity-training-06-2016/ci-cd/README.md

 ## Preparation
 ### Installing  Jenkins

 We're going to install an instance of Jenkins onto DC/OS.
-The Jenkins package for DCOS is available in the [Mesosphere Universe](https://github.com/mesosphere/universe).
+The Jenkins package for DC/OS is available in the [Mesosphere Universe](https://github.com/mesosphere/universe).

 Install Jenkins using the DC/OS CLI:
 ```